-A study of the principles of heredity and variation with emphasis on Mendelian genetics, genetic aberrations, molecular genetics and current genetics research.
-Lab experiences reinforce concepts of heredity through genetic mating, statistical analysis of data and methods of DNA isolation, manipulation and analysis.
+A study of the principles of heredity and variation with emphasis on Mendelian genetics, genetic aberrations, molecular genetics, and current genetics research.
+Lab experiences reinforce concepts of heredity through genetic mating, statistical analysis of data and methods of DNA isolation, manipulation, and analysis.
 Lecture - 3 hours; Laboratory - 3 hours.
-This course is normally offered every semester.
+This course is normally offered in the spring semester.